Skip to main content

 • Is incompatible with the nature of the petitioner’s business or enterprise;

-• Is on behalf of a noncitizen who already possess substantial training and expertise in the proposed field of training;
+• Is on behalf of an alien who already possess substantial training and expertise in the proposed field of training;

 • Is in a field in which it is unlikely that the knowledge or skill will be used outside the United States;